Robert A. Young

 Robert Anton Young III (November 27, 1923 - October 17, 2007) was a Democratic politician from the state of Missouri who served five terms in the US House of Representatives.

 Education and family background

 Young was the oldest child in a family that grew to include nine children.
 He was educated in parochial schools in St. Louis County.
 He attended McBride High School and graduated from Normandy High School in 1941.
+Young was a union pipefitter by trade, a member of Pipefitters and Plumbers Local 562, AFL-CIO, St. Louis, until his election to Congress in 1976.

 He married Irene Slawson on November 27, 1947, and they were married for fifty years, until her death in 1997.
-Their family includes three children, Anne, Peggy, and Robert.
+Their family includes three children.

-Nine grandchildren, Matthew, Kevin, Katie, Jason, Megan, Robert, John, Blake, and Teresa, and ten great-grandchildren, Robert, Chelsie, Morgan, Kennedy, Kendall, Cydney, Tegan, Cameron, and Kaiden.
-Young was a union pipefitter by trade, a member of Pipefitters and Plumbers Local 562, AFL-CIO, St. Louis, until his election to Congress in 1976.

 Military service

 Young served in the U.S. Army from February 1943 to November 1945.
 His unit landed "under fire" on Utah Beach, on D-Day, June 6, 1944.
 He then served in General George Patton's 3rd Army in the Battle of the Bulge.
 He was awarded the Bronze Star for valor in combat, the African-European Campaign Medal with Five Battlestars, the Combat Infantryman Badge, and the French Croix-de-Guerre with Palm for D-Day.